Ricky Robinson

 "The point is that we do have choices."

-But we should also be mindful of unobvious barriers to our goals: unconscious biases, our flawed modes of thinking, and – not unlike the Fate goddesses – manipulative forces of which we may be unaware.
+But we should be mindful of unobvious barriers to our goals: unconscious biases, flawed modes of thinking and manipulative forces of which we may be unaware.

-We’re hardwired to dislike chaos.
-And it’s human nature to turn to stories to make sense of the world, to probe for information to understand what makes our fellow humans tick.
-But we are also able to take comfort in the reality that we ourselves are not stories.
-Our bodies and minds are our own; we are not trapped in a cosmic drama or a religious or national narrative.
-We have agency and autonomy, and can choose beyond the expected narratives.
+We are hardwired to dislike chaos.
+It is human nature to turn to stories to make sense of the world and probe for information about what makes our fellow humans tick.
+But we can also take comfort in the reality that we are not stories.
+Our bodies and minds are our own.
+And we are not trapped in a cosmic drama or a religious or national narrative and we have agency and autonomy.
+We can choose beyond the expected narratives.

 "Self-belief is a powerful weapon in our arsenal."

-If we nurture our self-belief, and expand our outlook to a growth mindset, we will be attuned for opportunities and poised to capitalise.
+If we nurture our self-belief and expand our outlook to a growth mindset, we become attuned to opportunities and poised to capitalise on them.

-But it isn’t easy to mould our personalities, and master our actions, according to how we wish.
-Apart from forces we may be oblivious to, other hindrances relate to our environment, and to our natures.
-In the film The International a doomed double-agent laments: “I was once destined to become a man like yourself.
+Moulding our personalities and mastering our actions according to how we wish is not easy.
+Apart from forces we may be oblivious to, other hindrances relate to our environment and our natures.
+In the film The International, a doomed double-agent laments: “I was once destined to become a man like yourself.
 True-hearted, determined, full of purpose.
 But character is easier kept than recovered.”

-How would we do this?
 Can we develop our characters?
-The answer isn’t obvious, because at the heart of the issue is the nature-versus-nurture question, the subject of many psychological analyses where the argument goes back and forth.
+The answer is not obvious.
+At the heart of the issue is the nature-versus-nurture question, the subject of many psychological analyses where the argument goes back and forth.

-One 1960s study of twins and triplets, designed by psychoanalyst Peter Neubauer, was the subject of a brilliant but shocking documentary, Three Identical Strangers Neubauer’s methods and ethics aside, it seems there are genetic, encoded personality factors, the essence of an individual’s nature, which can be modified only with extreme difficulty, if at all.
+One 1960s study of twins and triplets, designed by psychoanalyst Peter Neubauer, was the subject of a brilliant but shocking documentary: Three Identical Strangers.
+Neubauer’s methods and ethics aside, it seems there are genetic, encoded personality factors that can be modified only with extreme difficulty, if at all.

 “…whilst nature always leaves a ‘thumbprint’, nurture can still battle the odds, and sometimes win.”

-Let’s briefly assess what holds us back in pursuing our ambitions or dreams – effectively, in fulfilling our destinies.
+What holds us back in pursuing our ambitions?
 The excuse of limited time is probably the most commonly used.
-Yet, using the principles and techniques of deliberate practice, once we have set up the right enabling environment, as little as 20 minutes a day of carefully orchestrated and directed practice can allow us to master almost anything we wish to pursue.
+Yet, using the principles and techniques of deliberate practice, as little as 20 minutes a day of carefully directed practice can allow us to master almost anything.
 Have you ever heard of a lazy genius?
-Nor have they themselves: ‘If you knew how much work went into it, you wouldn’t call it genius’ (Michelangelo); ‘I should get discouraged if I could not go on working as hard or even harder’ (Vincent Van Gogh); ‘No one ever changed the world with a forty-hour work week (Elon Musk).’

 "Habits are so important: the wrong ones hinder us; the right ones enable and empower us towards achievement."

-Habits literally define our behaviour.
-And because we are what we repeatedly do, they literally shape our character.
-It seems to me that a combination of self-belief and the habits to match can help us to both envision our destinies, and fulfil them.
+Habits define our behaviour.
+Because we are what we repeatedly do, they shape our character.
+A combination of self-belief and the right habits helps us both envision our destinies and fulfil them.

-American poet laureate Lucille Clifton, who wrote prolifically on issues of feminism and African-American heritage, famously said this about her own confidence: “What they call you is one thing.
+American poet laureate Lucille Clifton, who wrote prolifically on issues of feminism and heritage, famously said this about her own confidence: “What they call you is one thing.
 What you answer to is something else.”
-Our character may beintertwined with our degree of self-esteem and confidence.
+Our character may be intertwined with our degree of self-esteem and confidence.

+Being authentic is vital for any shot at happiness or high performance.
 Authenticity underpins the commitment we give.
-Actually, the French word for commitment, ‘engagement’, better conveys the degree of involvement which authentic purpose brings to our work.
+The French word for commitment, engagement, better conveys the degree of involvement that authentic purpose brings to our work.

 "The deeper we understand our own characters, the better we can make choices which define our futures."

-Humanity may never arrive at a formula to understand the conflict between fate and free will, conscious choice and predetermination or randomness.
-Nor to measure the extent to which – or even whether – forces of destiny control our lives.
-Maybe the closest we can, as yet, get to a satisfactory equilibrium is in the famous line from Shakespeare’s Twelfth Night, written in 1602: “Be not afraid of greatness.
+Humanity may never arrive at a formula to understand the conflict between fate and free will, conscious choice and predetermination.
+Nor to measure the extent to which forces of destiny control our lives.
+Perhaps the closest we can get to a satisfactory equilibrium is in the famous line from Shakespeare’s Twelfth Night, written in 1602: “Be not afraid of greatness.
 Some are born great, some achieve greatness, and others have greatness thrust upon them.”

-But we should indeed ask these sorts of questions.
+We should ask these kinds of questions.
 Finding meaning and purpose is often difficult, not least because the modern world disconnects minds from hearts.

 "We fall into important but comfortable routines; we evade or inoculate ourselves against struggle."

-A numbing reason prevails, at the expense of our spiritual dimension – and it’s our spiritual core which quickens our energy, leads us to seek and discover purpose.
-Jungian psychologist James Hollis believes the way the modern world separates us from our spirit, or our inner voice, represents “the problem of our time.”
-To find deeper textures, for a richer life, we need to keep looking.
+A numbing reason prevails at the expense of our spiritual dimension.
+It is our spiritual core that quickens our energy and leads us to seek and discover purpose.
+Jungian psychologist James Hollis believes the way the modern world separates us from our spirit and our inner voice represents “the problem of our time.”
+To find deeper textures and a richer life, we need to keep looking.

-Destiny, Fate, Character and Choice: each on its own sparks fascinating and important contemplations.
-And their interrelationship and interconnections are complex, the subject of deep philosophical questioning which has exercised the minds of great thinkers throughout the ages.
+Destiny, fate, character and choice each spark fascinating and important contemplations.
+Their interrelationship and interconnections are complex.
+They have exercised the minds of great thinkers throughout the ages.

 Perhaps these are not mysteries as much as they are invitations.
 For us to think about whether our characters marry with who we want to be.
-For us to engage more deeply with the world, and live our best lives.
-For us to seize the day.
+To engage more deeply with the world and live our best lives.
+And to seize the day.

 Share this